Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: System Model and Problem Formulation

 \subsection{Dynamic User Association and UAV Mobility}

 To guarantee reliable link quality, we assume that each UAV has a limited communication coverage radius, denoted by $R_c$.
-A user $k$ is considered serviceable by UAV $n$ only if it resides within the coverage region, satisfying the geometric constraint $\|\boldsymbol{l}^{\text{A}}_n[t] - \boldsymbol{l}^{\text{U}}_k\| \leq R_c$.
+A user $k$ is considered serviceable by UAV $n$ only if it is within the coverage region, satisfying the geometric constraint $\|\boldsymbol{l}^{\text{A}}_n[t] - \boldsymbol{l}^{\text{U}}_k\| \leq R_c$.
 To handle the overlapping coverage areas, we adopt a nearest-neighbor association protocol.
-Specifically, at any time slot $t$, a user is associated with the spatially closest UAV among those covering it.
+Specifically, at any time slot $t$, a user is associated with the spatially closest UAV that satisfy the coverage constraint.
 Consequently, the user set served by UAV $n$ at time slot $t$, denoted by $\mathcal{K}_n[t]$, is referred to as a user cluster:

-Furthermore, to eliminate severe inter-cluster interference among neighboring UAVs, we assume that the total system bandwidth is orthogonally allocated to different UAVs (e.g., via frequency division multiple access), following the standard frequency reuse principle widely adopted in cellular networks \cite{FDMA}.
+Furthermore, to eliminate severe inter-cluster interference among neighboring UAVs, we assume that the total system bandwidth is orthogonally allocated to different UAVs (e.g., via frequency division multiple access).
 Under this assumption, the multi-UAV network is decoupled into $N$ locally independent downlink subsystems \cite{Coverage}.
 Thus, the signal quality of each user is solely determined by the channel gain from its serving UAV and the intra-cluster interference caused by other users within the same cluster $\mathcal{K}_n[t]$.

 The mobility of UAVs is modeled as a discrete-time decision-making process.
-At each time slot $t$, UAV $n$ executes a movement action $\mathbf{a}_n[t]$, which dictates its displacement for the subsequent time slot.
+At each time slot $t$, UAV $n$ executes a movement action $\boldsymbol{a}_n[t]$, which dictates its displacement for the subsequent time slot.
 To ensure the physical feasibility and safety of the flight trajectories, the following constraints are imposed:

 \begin{itemize} \item \textbf{Collision Avoidance:} To prevent aerial accidents, a minimum safety distance $D_{\min}$ must be strictly maintained between any pair of UAVs throughout the mission duration: